ibm-mas/ansible-devops/ibm/mas_devops/roles/uds_install/README.md

 - Environment Variable: `MAS_CONFIG_DIR`
 - Default Value: None

+### mas_segment_key
+Override the biult-in segment key used by MAS when communicating with User Data Services.
+This variable is only used for the generation of the BASCfg template, and in 99% of use cases you will not need to set this.

+- Environment Variable: `MAS_SEGMENT_KEY`
+- Default Value: None

 ### uds_contact.email
 Required when `mas_instance_id` and `mas_config_dir` are set.
 Sets the Contact e-mail address used by the MAS instance's UDS configuration.